 The COVID-19 pandemic has exposed the widespread presence of health inequities in the United States.
 It has also highlighted structural racism.
-COVID-19 mortality rates are more than twice as high in Black, Latinx, and Indigenous populations than in White populations, and the data reveal a strong socioeconomic gradient according to .
+COVID-19 mortality rates are more than twice as high in Black, Latinx, and Indigenous populations than in White populations, and the data reveal a strong socioeconomic gradient according to this data spreadsheet.
 And as structural racism impacts both the clinical and research realms of medicine, major concerns regarding the COVID-19 vaccine arise.

 Although the development of the COVID-19 vaccine has made significant progress, there is a significant gap present when it comes to appropriately testing different racial or ethnic groups.
 In the Moderna Phase 3 clinical trial report in the New England Journal of Medicine, the data is absolutely shocking.
-89% of overall participants were white (40 participants), whereas only 13% were Hispanic or Latinx (6 participants), 4% were Black (2 participants), 2% were Asian (1 participant), 2% were Native American (1 participant), and 2% were unknown (1 participant) (view paper ).
+89% of overall participants were white (40 participants), whereas only 13% were Hispanic or Latinx (6 participants), 4% were Black (2 participants), 2% were Asian (1 participant), 2% were Native American (1 participant), and 2% were unknown (1 participant) (view paper here).

 In order to further understand this data, we asked Audrey Jacobsen MD, MPH if the demographics of this study were alarming.
 She responded,